immortals-ume/Data-structure-algorithm-java/src/main/java/com/immortals/ds/tree/Readme.md

       Predecessor in BST -  The predecessor of a node in BST is that node that will be visited just before the given node in the inorder traversal of the tree.
 If the given node is visited first in the inorder traversal, then its predecessor is NULL

 d.
-Insertion in BST
+Insertion a node in BST

       1.Insert a new node in BST
         To insert a new value v into BST T, follwoing procedure takes node z , where z.key = v ,z.left =NIL, z.right = NIL. it modifies T  and some attributes of z so it can find appropriate position in the tree to insert z.

-        Pesudo-code -
+        Pesudo-code
            tree-insert(T,z):
              y = NIL
              x = T.root